We are constantly evolving our hiring skills and practices.

-No matter the challenge nature, you'll be assigned a mentor for it, so you know whom to talk to in case of need.
+No matter the challenge's nature, you'll be assigned a mentor for it, so you know whom to talk to in case of need.

-Moving to our offices for the time necessary to take a challenge is not always feasible.
-For those cases we will ask you to engage in a fictional project development using a Trello agile board.
+Moving to our offices for the time necessary to take on a challenge is not always feasible.
+For those cases, we will ask you to engage in a fictional project development using a Trello agile board.

-We have some Technical Challenge board templates availabe for you to clone right away.
+We have some Technical Challenge board templates available for you to clone right away.
 Each board lists all challenge instructions and rules, together with some useful resources.